ClickUp vs Jira 2026: Built for Devs vs Built for Everyone (and a Better Third Option)

 Zoye brings AI-powered CRM, task management, and automation into one workspace.
 Try it free.

 Yes - and the gap is bigger than the headline numbers suggest.
 ClickUp Unlimited is $7/user/month annual versus Jira Standard at $8.15/user/month.
 But Jira does not include native documentation - teams typically pay an extra $5.75/user/month for Confluence.
 A 10-person team running Jira + Confluence pays roughly $139/month versus ClickUp Business at $120/month.
-The real-world gap widens further once you add AI.
+The real-world gap shifts again once you add AI to either side, since ClickUp Brain is a paid add-on too.

 Yes for most teams.
-ClickUp earns roughly 75% positive ease-of-use reviews versus Jira's 58%.
+On review sites like G2 and Capterra, ClickUp consistently scores higher on ease of use than Jira.
 Jira's terminology (epics, stories, issues, components, versions, sprints, releases) is purpose-built for software development and creates significant friction for non-developers.
 Onboarding a marketing manager or designer to Jira is a real challenge.
 ClickUp's interface is denser but uses standard PM vocabulary that non-technical teammates pick up faster.

 Atlassian Intelligence is included in Premium ($17/user/month) and Enterprise tiers, with rollout to Standard in progress.
 On Free and most of the Standard tier, AI is not included.
 For Atlassian-ecosystem teams the AI features are well-integrated; for teams not already using Confluence and Jira together, the cost of Premium just for AI is hard to justify.